 The first note taking method is probably the simplest and, subsequently, the most popular.
 In fact, it’s so simple and popular you probably already do it without even thinking.
 It involves breaking down information into large topics and subtopics, often in the form of bullet points.

 This is useful in a structured environment (such as a business meeting) when you are trying to focus on clear bits of information that can be turned into action points.
-A note taking template for the Outline Method should look something like this.

 This note taking method is ideal for less rigidly structured topics, after all, a meeting will follow an agenda whereas your creative mind is less likely to do so.
 Therefore, when we approach notes for things like ideas and creative projects, a map can be far more useful since it allows you to have a central starting point and then work your way out from there.